 The Chapel of the Holy Trinity at Staunton Harold

-Built for Sir Robert Shirley between 1662 and 1665 in Gothic style, the Chapel of Holy Trinity is the estate church at Staunton Harold, where the Shirleys, their retainers and estate workers lived for generations.
+Built for Sir Robert Shirley between 1653 and 1655 in Gothic style, the Chapel of Holy Trinity is the estate church at Staunton Harold, where the Shirleys, their retainers and estate workers lived for generations.
 It is one of the few churches built between the outbreak of the English Civil War and the Restoration period, and the story of its creation shows faith in the face of oppression, particularly by its creator, Sir Robert Shirley.

 During the period when the church was built, England was a deeply divided place following a period of Civil War from 1642–1651.

 In 1653, Oliver Cromwell was sworn in as Lord Protector of the Commonwealth of England.
 Cromwell was a Puritan, and his rule was marked by a steep decline in the building of churches and a move to make them plainer.

 Puritans believed that the Church of England needed purifying of certain practices, including the removal of lavish decorations.

 The outcome of the Civil War saw the execution of Charles I. Many supporters of the Royalist cause rebelled against Cromwell, turning their support instead to Archbishop Laud, who wanted to restore the Church of England, and encouraged the building and beautification of churches.

 Sir Robert Shirley was a Royalist conspirator during the Civil War, and believed that the Anglican Church and the monarchy were inseparable.
 Building the Chapel of the Holy Trinity at Staunton Harold was as much a statement of Shirley’s political beliefs, as it was a place of worship.

 Following Archbishop Laud's ideas closely, Shirley started to build a church that was imposing and grand.
 Inside, you’ll see carved wood panelling, a mural on the ceiling depicting the creation of the world, and a communion table with an altar front.